-These Ube Cookies are soft and chewy, made with real ube, and topped with milk chocolate to make it extra special.
-Make this for your family and friends as a treat or gift idea.
+These Ube Cookies with Hershey Kisses are soft and chewy, made with real ube halaya, and topped with kisses milk chocolate to make it extra special.
+It is perfectly sweet, packed with nutty and vanilla-like flavors that melt in your mouth.
+Make this for your family and friends as a treat during the Holidays or any time of the year.

-My ube obsession continues this week, and I love every recipe I make.
-I make them often, and they dissappear fast enough in our home.
+My ube obsession continues all year round, and I love every single one of them.
+I make them often, and they disappear fast enough in our home.
 Today I decided to experiment with some ube cookies for the Holiday.
 These cookies have a bright purple color and an earthy ube flavor.
 They’re also buttery, soft, and tender in the middle.

-While all my ube cookie recipes are delicious and packed with ube flavors, these ube cookies are a bit different from my ube crinkles because of their appearance.
-These ube cookies are topped with milk chocolate; on the other hand, the ube crinkles are coated with confectioners sugar with a crinkle on the outside.
+While all my ube-flavored recipes are delicious and packed with ube flavors, these ube cookies are a bit different from my ube crinkles because of their appearance.
+These ube cookies are topped with Hershey kisses milk chocolate; on the other hand, the ube crinkles are coated with confectioner sugar with a crinkle on the outside.

 You Will Love This